rse/k8s-sample/README.md

 - `2-env-kubernetes`:<br/>
   Here you can find scripts for establishing your local Kubernetes environment.
-In order to build and deploy **k8s-sample**, the command-line clients for accessing a Kubernetes run-time environment are required.
+In order to deploy **k8s-sample**, the command-line clients for accessing a Kubernetes run-time environment are required in step 6.
 Two Bash scripts help you to provision those command-line clients locally under Linux (amd64) systems.

   - For standard contexts: